Consumer Technology Overview Brochure

-- Our global laboratories follow standardized testing plans and have synchronized reporting systems so you can expect consistent results no matter where you do business with us.
-Our network of global laboratories provides redundancy and the ability to move staff and projects around to meet surge demands for accelerated product launches.
+- Our global laboratories follow standardized testing plans.
+We can provide redundancy and the ability to move staff and projects around to meet surge demands for accelerated product launches.

-- Remote Witnessing of Test lets you work in real-time with the engineers testing your products without the need to spend time and money traveling to a test laboratory.
+- Remote Witnessing of Test allows you to work in real time with the engineers testing your products, that helps you save time to travel to a test laboratory.

 Emission and immunity testing

 Our global network of state-of-the-art emission, immunity testing and millimeter wave (mmWave) testing laboratories and security systems keep your proprietary designs protected.